If you have an interest in metalworking and welding, a career related to a welding engineering technician may be right for you.

 Other careers in the field of welding include:

-- Welders/Welding Technicians are in great demand for commercial, industrial and small business welding and the job growth outlook is very promising.
+- Welders/Welding Technicians are in demand for commercial, industrial and small business welding and the job growth outlook is very promising.
 Welding technicians can find employment as MIG welders, TIG welders, pipe fitters, fabricators, combo welders, or sheet metal workers, to name a few.
-BLS.gov estimates report that the annual salary for a welder falls around $40,270.

 - A Welding Inspector inspects the pre-welding environment, supervises welds, and inspects completed welds.
 This job is extremely important for projects like bridges, elevators, buildings, and vehicles.
 Accountability and strict attention to detail are the major responsibilities of the inspector’s job.